exa18/shell-scripting/linux/bash/README.md

 ##### VIDEO
 - `ffavi` :: convert any video to H.264/mkv crf/20 and audio mp3/48000Mhz/128k
-- `ffmp3` :: extract mp3 with 192k (default) bitrate from video // args: /videofile/ /bitrate/
+- `ffmp3` :: extract mp3 with 192k (default) from mp4 bitrate from video // args: /videofile or empty/ /bitrate/
   > install :: ffmpeg

 #### MSX